Basim Elkarra: Civil Rights Work

-Basim Elkarra has been the executive director of the Sacramento Valley chapter of the Council on American–Islamic Relations since 2004.
+Elkarra has been the executive director of the Sacramento Valley chapter of the Council on American–Islamic Relations since 2004 to 2024.
 He has often been interviewed by Sacramento media on the topic of Muslim civil rights.
+With the City of Sacramento Police Department, he served as Chair of the Police Review Commission and previously was the Community Police Commissioner and member of the Multicultural Advisory Committee.
+In these capacities, he hosted cultural competency seminars for police officers.

-In 2011, the United States Embassy sent Elkarra to England to meet young British Muslims as part of a strategy to promote civic engagement in England and promoting democracy in the Middle East.
+In 2011, the United States Embassy in England sent Elkarra to England to meet young British Muslims as part of an effort to promote civic engagement in England and promoting democracy in the Middle East.